 Clang – C/C++

-Clang is an open-source (permissively licensed) C/C++ compiler that is available to download gratis at https://releases.llvm.org/download.html .
+Clang is an open-source (permissively licensed) C/C++ compiler that is available to download gratis at https://releases.llvm.org/download.html.

 Support for all non-offloading features of OpenMP 4.5 has been available since Clang 3.9.
 Support for offload constructs that run on the host is available since Clang 7.0.
 Support for offloading to GPU devices has been available since Clang 8.0.
 Support for OpenMP 5.0 is almost complete.
-Some OpenMP 5.1 features are available as well, see https://clang.llvm.org/docs/OpenMPSupport.html .
+Most OpenMP 5.1 features are available as well, see https://clang.llvm.org/docs/OpenMPSupport.html .

 Clang defaults to OpenMP 5.0 semantics since release 11.0.
 Read More